The British Transport Police has just become the first UK police force to launch a...read more

-Matt Craven, Director of CV & Interview Advisors, has been running online webinars on Workingmums.co.uk on how to write effective CVs.
+Matt Craven, Director of CV & Interview Advisors, is an expert on how to write effective CVs.
 We asked him what questions he most commonly got asked by people looking to go back into work after a career break.
-Here was what he said were the top four questions playing on people’s minds.

-For a free CV appraisal from CV & Interview Advisors please visit www.cvandinterviewadvisors.co.
+For a CV appraisal from CV & Interview Advisors please visit www.cvandinterviewadvisors.co.